aeden/pc4d-go/README.markdown

 Asymmetric example: `pksign` & `pkverify`

-Run `pksign` with the appropirate arguments and the final output should show the command required to verify.
+Run `pksign` with the appropriate arguments and the final output should show the command required to verify.

 ### Non-repudiation

 Asymmetric examples: `pksign` & `pkverify`

-Run `pksign` with the appropirate arguments and the final output should show the command required to verify.
+Run `pksign` with the appropriate arguments and the final output should show the command required to verify.

 ### Authentication